 A few years ago in my regular job, we had to temporarily relocate to the second floor (what Americans would call the third floor) while our groundfloor office was being refurbished.
-Most days I walked, but sometimes, when I was heavily laden or simply couldn’t be bothered climbing six flights of stairs, I’d take the lift.
+Most days I walked, but sometimes, when I was heavily laden or simply couldn’t be bothered climbing six flights of stairs (two per floor), I’d take the lift.
 That’s what we call an elevator in the U.K.

 The lift would lurch to a halt on the second floor and there would follow a pregnant pause while the door made up its mind to slide open.
 I’d find myself wondering, ‘What if the door opened not onto a drab office space, but to a sun-drenched alien world?’